 Ancient Greek coins

-Beginning around 600 BC, each Greek city-state minted (made) its own kinds of coins (They got the idea from the Lydians in West Asia).
+September 2016 - Beginning around 600 BC, each Greek city-state minted (made) its own kinds of coins.
+(They got the idea from the Lydians in West Asia).
 A lot of the Greek coins were silver.
-They were made by taking a small lump of silver and putting it on an iron mold, and then striking it with a hammer that had another kind of mold in it.
+You made them by taking a small lump of silver and putting it on an iron mold, and then striking it with a hammer that had another kind of mold in it.
 That way you could squash a picture into both sides at the same time.
 The Athenians had a lot of silver from their silver mines at Laurion, so a lot of their coins were silver.

 Just like today, some coins were worth more than others.
 This coin is worth less.
-It's an obol.
+It's an obol (it has a centaur on it).
 An unskilled worker, like someone who unloaded boats or dug ditches, in Athens, would earn about two obols a day - two silver obols a day was approximately minimum wage in ancient Athens.

-Even an obol was too much to spend at the store, so the Athenians also made bronze coins.
+Even an obol was too much to spend at the store, so the Athenians also made tiny silver coins and larger bronze coins.
 Eight chalkoi were worth one obol.

 All the designs on these coins changed a little from year to year, so numismatists can tell what year (more or less) a particular coin was made, or struck.
 The government changed the coins so that if anyone cheated and put less silver in some coins, it would be easy to know which were the bad coins.